Our Fixed Fee Pricing Structure

 Occasionally the court may require a case management hearing prior to a trial date.
 Such a hearing may resolve matters without the need for a trial.

 If you plead guilty, or are convicted after a trial, it is likely the court will impose the sentence on the same date.
 On occasions, usually where the court requires a probation report (and is considering a community order or prison sentence), the court may adjourn the case to a new date, allowing time for you to meet with the probation officer.
-We will, of course, be pleased to represent you at any hearing.
+We will, of course, be pleased to represent you at any future hearing.

 Possible additional fees